Tech-at-DU/ACS-1220-Authentication-and-Associations/README.md

 ## Class Recordings

-All class recordings will be available [here](https://bit.ly/droxey-vids) no later than 24 hours after the class session.
+Those enrolled in [Dani](https://github.com/droxey)'s sessions can access all her recordings at [here](https://bit.ly/droxey-vids) no later than 24 hours after the class session.
 For privacy reasons, please do not share the recordings outside of the ACS student body.

 ## Academic Honesty Policy